fossasia/support.eventyay.com/event-setup/How-to-create-a-discount-code.md

 ![Choosing ticket type](/event-setup/images/Choosing-ticket-type.png)

-Finally, you can copy and save the discount link (if needed)
+Finally, you can copy and save the discount link (if needed), discount code can be distributed by the discount code itself or just by discount lin.